 They don’t want the funding they provide to be squandered and used irresponsibly.
 They don’t want the money to not cover the project if the full project cost is not met.
 This is why they have so many demands and expectations.
 Your budget is no different.

 Foundations want realistic.
 Do not inflate your budget.
-This is one of the LARGEST mistakes we have seen from clients.
+This is one of the LARGEST mistakes I have seen from clients.
 Do not underestimate costs and try to look like you don’t need much either.
 No foundation will think you will survive if you do that.
 They know what it costs to do things and if you are not realistic with the numbers, they will not take you seriously.
 You need to know for sure and you need to be accountable to those numbers.

 Most importantly, funders are not interested in being the sole purse you take from.
 They want to see numerous sources of revenue.
 This includes more than just grants to numerous foundations.
 The best mix is private donors, fundraisers, and multiple grant sources.
 This must be represented in your budget.